 - El Cobre In 2013, the Company started a small exploration drill program but decided to suspend it to focus available funds on the Ixtaca program.
-Drilling to date on one target was encouraging and several other high potential targets remain untested. - Others The Company is cautiously advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.
+Drilling to date on one target was encouraging and several other high potential targets remain untested.
+A small exploration drill program has been planned for 2015 and permitting is currently underway. - Others The Company is cautiously advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.